-Located in the valley, at an altitude of 713 m, Allemont is ideal for getting around Oisans easily.
+Located in the valley, at an altitude of 713 m, Allemond is ideal for getting around Oisans easily.
 This is the departure point not only for cyclists climbing the Col du Glandon and the Col de la Croix de Fer, but also for a vast network of waymarked trails in the Massif des Grandes Rousses and the Belledonne.
 In both winter and summer, free shuttle buses take visitors up to the Alpe d’Huez Grand Domaine skiing or mountain biking areas, via Vaujany, Oz en Oisans or Villard-Reculas.

 - Lac du Verney watersports centre

 - Crossroads between the village-resorts and Bourg d’Oisans (shuttles)

 - Flat and mountainous relief

 Leisure facilities at the foot of the mountains

 One of the major attractions of Allemond is that it is home to the only watersports centre in Oisans, on the Verney reservoir!
 Visitors can enjoy paddle boating, canoeing, windsurfing, dinghy sailing and stand-up paddling, or simply picnic with the family, taking advantage of the children’s playgrounds.
 The friendly atmosphere of the Parc des Tilleuls, with its 200-year-old trees, provides a shady environment for most summer events.
 Just next door is a skate park, tennis court, swimming pool, rock climbing needle and the shuttle bus stops for gaining altitude before tackling the mountain biking downhill trails.
 Hiking in Allemond can mean either a flat walk with a pushchair or a challenging mountain hike!

 History and Heritage

 The history of Allemond village is marked by the mining industry and alpine agriculture.
 Old Allemond, around the church, still bears the features of traditional Oisans villages.